|Grade:||Letter grade (A through F)|

 - have knowledge of modern research techniques and best practice hazard mitigation strategies

 - understand how knowledge gained in this specific snow avalanche setting can be applied to other high-latitude or alpine regions.

 - safely perform manual snow and avalanche observations to an international standard

-- describe modern snow and avalanche data techniques and plan research using appropriate methodology
+- describe modern snow and avalanche research techniques and plan research using appropriate methodology

 - be able to communicate scientifically and professionally about snow and avalanche science

 - be able to safely undertake fieldwork in avalanche terrain under harsh winter conditions